scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 .. class:: keywords

-   machine learning, prediction, pandas, numpy, scipy, sklearn, tensorflow
+   Machine Learning, prediction, python, Long short-term memory, Convolutional Neural Network, Gradient Tree Boosting, F1, sklearn, tensorflow

 Introduction
 ------------

-A typical grocery retailer offers consumers thousands of promotions every week to attract more consumers and thus improve their economic performance (Tanusondjaja et al., 2016).
+A typical grocery retailer offers consumers thousands of promotions every week to attract more consumers and thus improve their economic performance :cite:`tanusondjaja2016exploring`.
-Studies by Walters and Jamil (2002, 2003) found that about 39% of all items purchased during an inter-category grocery were specials of the week and about 30% of consumers surveyed were very sensitive to product prices, buying more promotional items than regular items.
+Studies by Walters and Jamil (2002, 2003) of :cite:`walters2002measuring` and :cite:`walters2003exploring` found that about 39% of all items purchased during an inter-category grocery were specials of the week and about 30% of consumers surveyed were very sensitive to product prices, buying more promotional items than regular items.
 With the recent expansion of machine learning methods, including deep learning,